-A Buyer’s Guide To The Anti-G Suit Market
+A Buyer’s Guide To Purchasing Anti-G Suits

 Table of Contents

-The Core Function of an Anti-G Suit
+What is the Core Function of an Anti-G Suit?

 At high speeds, fighter pilots can face forces that push blood down into the legs and away from the brain.
-That causes tunnel vision, blackout, or in worst cases, G-LOC—loss of consciousness from G-forces.
+That causes tunnel vision, blackout, or, in worst cases, G-LOC—loss of consciousness from G-forces.
 The anti-G suit applies pressure to the lower body to keep blood where it needs to be.

 From a manufacturing perspective, the real work happens inside the fabric.
 Inflatable bladders line the suit, especially around the thighs, abdomen, and calves.
 You can’t buy these off the shelf.
 They’re precision-made chambers built from RF-welded materials like urethane-coated nylon.
 The welds have to hold air under pressure and maintain flexibility through thousands of cycles.
 Placement matters too.
 Each bladder must match up with muscle groups and arteries that are prone to blood pooling.